zulip/zulip/docs/subsystems/events-system.md

 client, under the theory that the client has likely gone off the Internet (or no longer exists) access; this happens constantly.
-If the client returns, it will receive a "queue not found" error when requesting events; it's handler for this case should just restart the client / reload the browser so that it refetches initial data the same way it would on startup.
+If the client returns, it will receive a "queue not found" error when requesting events; its handler for this case should just restart the client / reload the browser so that it refetches initial data the same way it would on startup.
 Since clients have to implement their startup process anyway, this approach adds minimal technical complexity to clients.
-A nice side effect is that if the Event Queue Server server (which stores queues in memory) were to crash and lose its data, clients would recover, just as if they had lost Internet access briefly (there is some DoS risk to manage, though).
+A nice side effect is that if the Event Queue Server (which stores queues in memory) were to crash and lose its data, clients would recover, just as if they had lost Internet access briefly (there is some DoS risk to manage, though).